abhishek-252/Covid19-Twitter-Data-Analysis/README.md

 6) Exploring weekday based trend of tweets.

-7)SENTIMENT ANALYSIS :Performing sentiment analysis after text cleaning using VADER Sentiment  Analysis.
+7) SENTIMENT ANALYSIS :Performing sentiment analysis after text cleaning using VADER Sentiment  Analysis.

-8)Analyzing how the sentiment of tweets changed as months passed .
+8) Analyzing how the sentiment of tweets changed as months passed .

-9)Analyzing how the sentiment of tweets changed with weekdays .
+9) Analyzing how the sentiment of tweets changed with weekdays .

-10)Visualzing positive and negative tweets by separate wordclouds for each category respectively .
+10) Visualzing positive and negative tweets by separate wordclouds for each category respectively .